gradle/gradle/design-docs/features/faster-builds/daemon-on-by-default/daemon-uses-fewer-resources/README.md

 - all daemons stop when their registry is deleted.
 - starting new build recreates registry.

-### Story: least recently used daemon quits when more than N daemons available

-#### Implementation

-- register `DaemonExpirationStrategy` with strategy:
-    - if more than N daemons available and I'm the least recently used, exit daemon.

-##### Test Coverage

-- starting > N daemons let least recently one exit within 60 seconds.
-- 'org.gradle.daemon.expiration.maxcount' systemproperty is respected.

 ### Story: Expire least recently daemons exists if accumulated total heap size hits threshold

 #### Implementation

-- Define total max heap memory used by daemons (can be referenced by internal system property ('org.gradle.daemon.expiration.totalheapsize', defaulting to __4096m__).
+- Define total max heap memory used by daemons (can be referenced by internal system property ('org.gradle.daemon.expiration.hint.totalheapsize', defaulting to __4096m__).
 - register `DaemonExpirationStrategy` with strategy:
     - if more than max defined heap size is used and I'm the least recently used, exit daemon.